reactjs/react.dev/content/docs/typechecking-with-proptypes.md

 }
 ```

-To add PropTypes, you may want to isolate component in a constant before exporting, like this:
+To add PropTypes, you may want to isolate the component in a constant before exporting, like this:

 ```javascript
 const HelloWorldComponent = function ({ name }) {